starknet-edu/starknet-erc20/README.md

 - Add the evaluator in the second tier.
 He should now be able to get 2N tokens
 - Call `ex9_testTier2Listing()` in the evaluator to show he can now get more tokens(2 pt)

-### Manipulating ERC20 tokens froml within contracts
+### Manipulating ERC20 tokens from within contracts
 - Manually claim tokens on the predeployed claimable ERC20 (CTK tokens) (1 pts)
 - Claim your points by calling `ex1_claimedPoints()` in the evaluator (1 pts)

 ### Calling another contract from your contract
-- Create a contract `ExerciceSolution` that can claim CTK tokens.
-Keep track of addresses who claimed tokens through `ExerciceSolution` , and how much.
-This amount should be visible by calling `tokensInCustody` on `ExerciceSolution`
+- Create a contract `ExerciseSolution` that can claim CTK tokens.
+Keep track of addresses who claimed tokens through `ExerciseSolution` , and how much.
+This amount should be visible by calling `tokensInCustody` on `ExerciseSolution`
-- Deploy ExerciceSolution and submit it to the evaluator with  `submitExercice()` (1 pts)
+- Deploy ExerciseSolution and submit it to the evaluator with `submitExercise()` (1 pts)
 - Call `ex2_claimedFromContract` in the evaluator to prove your code work (2 pts)
-- Create a function `withdrawTokens()` in ExerciceSolution to withdraw the claimableTokens from the ExerciceSolution to the address that initially claimed them
+- Create a function `withdrawTokens()` in ExerciseSolution to withdraw the claimableTokens from the ExerciseSolution to the address that initially claimed them
 - Call `ex3_withdrawFromContract` in the evaluator to prove your code work (2 pts)

 ### Approve and transferFrom
 - Use ERC20 function to allow your contract to manipulate your CTKs.
-Call `ex4_approvedExerciceSolution()` to claim points (1 pts)
+Call `ex4_approvedExerciseSolution()` to claim points (1 pts)
 - Use ERC20 to revoke this authorization.
-Call `ex5_revokedExerciceSolution()` to claim points (1 pts)
+Call `ex5_revokedExerciseSolution()` to claim points (1 pts)
-- Create a function `depositTokens()` through which a user can deposit CTKs in ExerciceSolution, using transferFrom
+- Create a function `depositTokens()` through which a user can deposit CTKs in ExerciseSolution, using transferFrom
 - Call `ex6_depositTokens` in the evaluator to prove your code work (2 pts)

 ### Tracking user deposits with a deposit wrapper ERC20
-- Create and deploy a new ERC20 `ExerciceSolutionToken` to track user deposit.
-This ERC20 should be mintable and mint autorization given to ExerciceSolution.
+- Create and deploy a new ERC20 `ExerciseSolutionToken` to track user deposit.
+This ERC20 should be mintable and mint authorization given to ExerciseSolution.
 - Call `ex7_createERC20` in the evaluator to prove your code work (2 pts)
-- Update the deposit function on `ExerciceSolution`  so that user balances are tokenized.
-When a deposit is made in `ExerciceSolution` , tokens are minted in `ExerciceSolutionToken` and transfered to the address depositing.
+- Update the deposit function on `ExerciseSolution` so that user balances are tokenized.
+When a deposit is made in `ExerciseSolution` , tokens are minted in `ExerciseSolutionToken` and transferred to the address depositing.
 - Call `ex8_depositAndMint` in the evaluator to prove your code work (2 pts)
-- Update the `ExerciceSolution`  withdraw function so that it uses transferFrom() in `ExerciceSolutionToken`, burns these tokens, and returns the CTKs
+- Update the `ExerciseSolution` withdraw function so that it uses transferFrom() in `ExerciseSolutionToken`, burns these tokens, and returns the CTKs
 - Call `ex9_withdrawAndBurn` in the evaluator to prove your code work (2 pts)

 ## Exercises & Contract addresses